 In Ontario, there is no “age of consent” with respect to personal health care decisions.
 In general, clients of any age are considered capable of refusing or providing consent to their own treatment as long as they possess the maturity to reasonably understand the information provided and can appreciate the consequences of their decisions.
 Where a client is a minor (e.g. under the age of 16 for health care decisions, or under the age of 18 for decisions involving contracts), their capacity to provide consent must be determined on a case-by-case basis.

 Every health practitioner who proposes a treatment to a client may perform this type of capacity assessment.
-Members are advised to use their professional judgement and to exercise appropriate care in determining whether a child is capable of consenting to treatment.
-Where a member determines that a child is incapable, treatment may not be carried out unless consent has been obtained from an appropriate substitute decision maker (SDM).
+Registrants are advised to use their professional judgement and to exercise appropriate care in determining whether a child is capable of consenting to treatment.
+Where a registrant determines that a child is incapable, treatment may not be carried out unless consent has been obtained from an appropriate substitute decision maker (SDM).
 Review Standard 3.2: Consent, to see the hierarchy of SDMs.

 Keep in mind that a client may be capable of giving consent for some aspects of care, but not others.
-It is members’ responsibility to identify the points where consent is possible and to engage the client in an appropriate informed consent process.
+It is registrants’ responsibility to identify the points where consent is possible and to engage the client in an appropriate informed consent process.

 Custody orders and parental agreements